Understanding My Wife’s Pain: A Husband’s Guide to Empathy

 When your wife is ready to open up about her pain, empathetic listening is critical.
 Here are some tips:

 • Listen without interrupting.
-Let her share without your opinion or input.
+It is alright to let her speak without offering your opinion.

-• Reflect on what you hear.
-Paraphrase so that it summarizes and validates the feelings she shares.
+• Reflect on what you hear: Repeat so it confirms and justifies expressions for the feelings she has let out.

-• Empathize.
-Bestowed with the sensitivity you cherish, this is difficult for her.
+• Empathize: Delicate with the thing you value most, this is painful for her.

-• It is fine to be quiet.
-You do not have to rush to fill silent spaces.
+• It is fine to be quiet: You do not have to scramble to occupy those gaps of no sound.
 Let the conversation breathe.

 Thoughtful listening shows your wife she can trust you with her inner world.
 Follow her lead rather than steering the direction.